GabrielArdy/backend-plant-disease-detector/README.md

 This script:
 1. Checks if MongoDB is running and starts it if needed
-2. Sets the required environment variables
+2. Sets the required environment variables (including Gemini API key)
 3. Activates the virtual environment if present
 4. Starts the Flask application